AElfProject/AElf/docs-sphinx/reference/acs/acs9.md

 }
 ```

-The State.symbol is a singleton of type string, state.Profitconfig is a singleton of type ProfitConfig, and state.profitreceiver is a singleton of type Address.
+The State.symbol is a singleton of type string, state.Profitconfig is a singleton of type ``ProfitConfig``, and state.profitreceiver is a singleton of type ``Address``.

 The user can use the SighUp method to register and get the bonus.
 Besides, it will create a archive for him: